-(See Nolo’s article, “How to Travel Outside the U.S. With a Green Card.”)
+(Also see How to Travel Outside the U.S. With a Green Card for practical tips.)

-Most green-card holders (excluding refugees, asylees, and crewmembers) need a reentry permit in order to enter the U.S. after any absence of one year or more.
+Most green-card holders (excluding refugees, asylees, and crewmembers) need a reentry permit in order to enter the U.S. after any expected absence of one year or more.

-Your second, although riskier option is to find your way somehow to a U.S. border or other point of entry and ask customs officers to let you in (as a returning resident) in the exercise of their discretion—for "good cause" (meaning because you have a good excuse for not presenting a reentry permit or visa).
-(You would request such an exercise of discretion by filing Form I-193, Application for Waiver of Passport and/or Visa, issued by U.S. Citizenship and Immigration Services, or USCIS.)
+Your second, although riskier option is to find your way to a U.S. border or other point of entry and ask the customs officers to let you in (as a returning resident) in the exercise of their discretion—for "good cause" (meaning because you have a good excuse for not presenting a reentry permit or visa).
+You would request such an exercise of discretion by filing Form I-193, Application for Waiver of Passport and/or Visa, issued by U.S. Citizenship and Immigration Services, or USCIS.

-Make sure you are present in the United States to attend the appointment — subsequent to which you could (if you requested it) pick up the reentry permit at a U.S. embassy or consulate abroad.
+Make sure you are present in the United States to attend the appointment.
+After it's done, however, you could (if you requested it) pick up the reentry permit at a U.S. embassy or consulate abroad.
 (You could also request expedited processing if you have an emergency.)